mehdisbys/megaprof/readme.md

 ### TODO

 - [ ] Frontend : On single page implement the mobile first and the desktop layout as per discussed in meeting room
+- [ ] Frontend : Make slider/carousel responsive in front page

 - [ ] Frontend : Final site name is "Taelam" instead of Megaprof
-- [ ] Frontend : Make slider responsive in front page
 - [ ] Frontend : Fix : Login and registration page are defaulted to responsive view
+- [ ] Frontend : Have an error message when no location/ no subject is selected
 - [x] Frontend : Add spin loader on search results page
-- [ ] Frontend : Have an error message when no location/ no subject is selected

 --------------------------------------------------------------------------------